fullerrd/SIP18-Talk/presentation.md

    * Making Scala easier for new programmers to learn and use
    * Preventing language features from interacting in unforseen ways (especially as new ones are added over time)

+## How it is now
+ * All language features in Scala are available in any environment
+  * People are prone to misuse features they don't fully understand
+  *

 ## Modularize postfixOps

 # What functionality does it provide?